thelfer/mfem-mgis/docs/paper/joss/paper.md

 of abstraction, focused on the physical aspects of the simulation and hiding most numerical details by default.

-The main class of `MFEM/MGIS` is called `NonLinearEvolutionProblem` and describes the evolution of the materials of the physical system of interest over a single time step for a given phenomenon: currently `MFEM/MGIS` provides built-in support for mechanics, heat transfer, and micromorphic damage are supported.

-A staggered approach for multiphysics simulations can be set up by using several instances of `NonLinearEvolutionProblem`.

 The API is declarative and mostly based on data structures similar to a `python` dictionary, limiting direct usage of `C++`.
-In particular, this data structure is used to instantiate post-processings and boundary conditions through abstract factories.
+In particular, this data structure is used to instantiate non linear evolution problems, behaviour integrators, post-processings and boundary conditions.

 <!--
 This data structure can be read from a `JSON`-file allowing to create domain-specific applications.
 -->

 ## Post-processings

-Various post-processings are available:
+Various post-processings are available.
+Here are some examples of post-processings that were added to `MFEM/MGIS`:

 - `ComputeResultantForceOnBoundary`: Compute the resultant of the inner forces on a boundary.
 - `ComputeMeanThermodynamicForcesValues`: Compute the macroscopic stress and strain for each material.
+This is mostly useful for
 - `ParaviewExportIntegrationPointResultsAtNodes`: Paraview post processing files of partial quadrature functions, like the ones associated with the internal state variables.